-- vii.
-The denial of an Enrollee's request to dispute a financial liability, including cost sharing, Copayments, premiums, deductibles, coinsurance, and other Enrollee financial liabilities.
-(42 CFR § 438.400(b)) - c.
-Access to the State's fair hearing system includes the following requirements as specified by 42 CFR § 438.406(b)(1) and 42 CFR § 438.228(a): - i.
-The CONTRACTOR may only have one level of Appeal for Enrollees - Medicaid Managed Care Members must exhaust the CONTRACTOR's Appeal process prior to filing for a state fair hearing as required by 42 CFR §438.402(c)(3)(i).
-If the CONTRACTOR fails to adhere to the notice and timing requirements in 42 CFR §438.408, the Enrollee is deemed to have exhausted the CONTRACTOR's Appeals process.
-The Enrollee may initiate a state fair hearing. - iii.
-The Contractor must inform Medicaid Managed Care Members how to seek a state fair hearing if the Member is not satisfied with the CONTRACTOR's decision in response to an Appeal.
-(42 CFR § 438.408(f)(1)) - 9.1.1 Filing Requirements
+- 9.1.1 The Grievance System and process must address a "Grievance" and is defined in accordance with 42 C.F.R. § 438.400(b). - 9.1.2 The Appeal system and process must address a request to review an Adverse Benefit Determination" filed on the behalf of the Member.
+An Adverse Benefit Determination is defined in accordance with 42 CFR § 438.400(b). - 9.1.3 Access to the State's Fair Hearing system includes the following requirements: - 9.1.3.1 The CONTRACTOR may only have one level of Appeal for their Medicaid Managed Care Members. - 9.1.3.2 Members must exhaust the CONTRACTOR's Appeal process prior to filing for a State Fair Hearing.
+If the CONTRACTOR fails to adhere to the notice and timing requirements in 42 CFR 438.408(a)(2), the Member is deemed to have exhausted the CONTRACTOR's Appeals process.
+The Member may then initiate a State Fair Hearing. - 9.1.3.3 The Contractor must inform Medicaid Managed Care Members how to seek a State Fair Hearing if the Member is not satisfied with the CONTRACTOR's decision in response to an Appeal.
+(See 42 CFR 438.408)

+9.2 Filing Requirements

-The CONTRACTOR must allow Medicaid Managed Care Members and Authorized Representatives, acting on behalf of the Member and with the Member's written consent, to file Grievances, Appeals, or state fair hearings (42 CFR § 438.402(a)).
+The CONTRACTOR must allow Members and Authorized Representatives, acting on behalf of the Member and with the Member's written consent, to file Grievances, Appeals, or state fair hearings (42 CFR § 438.402(c)(1)(ii).

-The following requirements apply to the filing of Grievances and Appeals:
+The following requirements apply to the filing of Grievances or Appeals:

-9.1.1.1 Authority to File
+9.2.1 Authority to File

-9.1.1.1.1 Medicaid Managed Care Member:

-A Medicaid Managed Care Member may file a Grievance and a CONTRACTOR level Appeal and may request a state fair hearing once the CONTRACTOR's Appeals process has been exhausted.
-(42 CFR § 438.10(g)(2)(xi)(A) - (E))

-9.1.1.1.2 Medicaid Managed Care Member's Authorized Representative:

-As state law permits and with written consent of the Enrollee, a Provider or an Authorized Representative may request an Appeal or file a Grievance, or request a state fair hearing, on behalf of an Enrollee, with the exception that Providers cannot request continuation of Benefits as specified in 42 CFR § 438.420(b)(5).
+- 9.2.1.1 A Member may file a Grievance and a CONTRACTOR level Appeal and may request a State Fair Hearing once the CONTRACTOR's Appeals process has been exhausted. - 9.2.1.2 As state law permits and with written consent of the Member, an Authorized Representative may request an Appeal or file a Grievance, or request a State Fair Hearing, on behalf of a Member, with the exception that Providers cannot request continuation of Benefits as specified in §438.420(b)(5). - 9.2.2 The CONTRACTOR shall adhere to the following timeframes for filing of Grievances and Appeals: - 9.2.2.1 A Grievance may be filed with the CONTRACTOR at any time. - 9.2.2.2 Following receipt of a notification of an Adverse Benefit Determination by the CONTRACTOR, a Member has 30 Calendar Days from the date on the Adverse Benefit Determination notice in which to file a request for an Appeal to the Contractor. - 9.2.3 Filing Procedures - 9.2.3.1 The Member, or the Member's Authorized Representative may file a Grievance or Appeal with the CONTRACTOR either orally or in writing. - 9.3 Notice of Grievance and Appeals Procedures

-9.1.1.2 Timing

-The CONTRACTOR shall adhere to the following timeframes for filing of Grievances and Appeals in accordance with 42 CFR § 438.10(g)(2)(xi)(A) - (E):

-9.1.1.2.1 Grievance:

-A Grievance may be filed with the CONTRACTOR at any time as specified in 42 CFR § 438.402(c)(2)(i)..

-9.1.1.2.2 Appeal:

-Following receipt of a notification of an Adverse Benefit Determination by the CONTRACTOR, an Enrollee has 60 Calendar Days from the date on the Adverse Benefit Determination notice in which to file a request for an Appeal to the Managed Care Plan as specified in 42 CFR § 438.402(c)(2)(ii).

-- 9.1.1.3 Filing Procedures - 9.1.1.3.1 The Medicaid Managed Care Member, or the Medicaid Managed Care Member's Authorized Representative may file a Grievance or Appeal with the CONTRACTOR either orally or in writing.
-(42 CFR § 438.402(c)(3)(i)) - 9.1.2 Notice of Grievance and Appeals Procedures

-The CONTRACTOR shall ensure that all its Medicaid Managed Care Members are informed of the State's fair hearing process and of the CONTRACTOR's Grievance and Appeal Procedures.
+The CONTRACTOR shall ensure that all its Members are informed of the State's Fair Hearing process and of the CONTRACTOR's Grievance and Appeal Procedures.
 The CONTRACTOR's Medicaid Managed Care Member handbook shall include descriptions of the CONTRACTOR's Grievance and Appeal Procedures.
-Forms on which Medicaid Managed Care Members may file Grievances, Appeals, concerns or recommendations to the CONTRACTOR shall be available through the CONTRACTOR,'s website and must be provided upon the Medicaid Managed Care Members' request.
-(42 CFR § 438.406(a); 42 CFR § 438.228(a))
+Forms on which Members may file Grievances, Appeals, concerns or recommendations to the CONTRACTOR shall be available through the CONTRACTOR,'s website and must be provided upon the request.